telerik/blazor-docs/components/tilelayout/layout.md

 # TileLayout Appearance

 This article describes how the TileLayout constructs its layout, and what are the parameters that affect its appearance.

-We recommend that you get familiar with the concept of [CSS Grid Layout](https://css-tricks.com/snippets/css/complete-guide-grid/) first.
+To understand the component behavior in more depth, get familiar with the concept of [CSS Grid Layout](https://css-tricks.com/snippets/css/complete-guide-grid/) first.
 The TileLayout component is based on it as underlying implementation and core properties.

 The TileLayout component exposes parameters that control its layout at two levels:

 * [Main Element](#main-element)
 * [Individual Tiles](#individual-tiles)

 ## Main Element